Stuycs-K/final-project-10-chaob-guanp/WORKLOG.md

 ### Weekend 6/9 - 6/11

 Added sounds for getting hit, music for the character select screen, and music for while you are fighting.
 Added hitboxes for vegeta character, mostly aligned with the character.

+## Working Features:
+- Character selection screen
+- Two characters to pick from: Goku or Vegeta
+- Light/Medium/Heavy attacks that do different damage and have different stun times
+- Ability to walk around and jump
+- A menu button that serves as a rematch, prompts you to character selection screen
+- Music and hit sound effects

+## Broken Features/Bugs
+- Vegeta's hitboxes are a little off due to the fact that the sprites that we downloaded for him actually missed a couple crucial ones and we weren't able to find a suitable replacement for them.

+## Resources
+- For the audio, I used this YouTube video to learn: https://youtu.be/LcX36OxgZgg
+- Processing reference